-Sandman produced two physical theatre performances: That’s it (2013) and Touch me (2015) and three experimental short dance films: Wish her ill (2012), That’s it (2013) and Kali (2016).
-The first solo performance, That’s it, won an award at the ACT festival in Bilbao (SP), as well as the prize for Best Female Talent at the Theater Aan Zee Festival, in Oostende (BE), and a Special Mention award at BeFestival in Birmingham (UK).
-That’s it has been and is still touring internationally e.g. in Belgium, The Netherlands, Canada, Korea, Spain, Austria and Brazil.
-In 2015 the second solo performance Touch me premiered, which is touring as well internationally.
-The third solo performance Almost Alive will premiere in March 2017.
+Sandman was founded by Sabine Molenaar in 2012 and has its base in Brussels.
+Working cross-disciplinary with performance and film, Sandman produced four physical theatre performances: That’s it (2013), Touch me (2015), Almost Alive (2017) and A Moment (2017 – a fragment from Almost Alive) and three experimental short dance films: Wish her ill (2012), That’s it (2013) and Kali (2016).
+The first solo performance, That’s it, won an award at the ACT festival in Bilbao (SP), as well as the prize for best female talent at the Theater Aan Zee Festival, in Oostende (BE) and a Special Mention award at BeFestival in Birmingham (UK).

 “There are few dancers as captivating as Sabine Molenaar.”
 De Standaard 13.04.2017